3296Fall2020/projects-03-alexander-rehmeyer-salem-wolf/README.md

 ###### Charlie, a college sophomore
 ---
 Charlie, 20, is a sophomore college student who has been playing Minecraft since early middle school.
 An avid user of mods and modpacks, Charlie has had a lot of experience with mods that significantly alter the gameplay of Minecraft, from mods that introduce technology trees and automation to ones that add new mobs and bosses.
 At this point, Charlie has become quite skilled at installing and using mods by browsing forums and reading guides.
 Recently, Charlie has been missing the feel of vanilla Minecraft, but has been somewhat "spoiled" by the features that a lot of popular mods offer, and is finding it hard to not get irritated when things in the un-modded game get tedious.
-Charlie is intrigued by (Insert Mod Name Here) as it fixes a lot of the tedium of vanilla Minecraft without significantly altering the simple feel of the game, as well as not requiring a tremendous amount of effort to learn to use.
+Charlie is intrigued by TUtils as it fixes a lot of the tedium of vanilla Minecraft without significantly altering the simple feel of the game, as well as not requiring a tremendous amount of effort to learn to use.

 ###### Michal, a high school student and games enthusiast
 ---